Registry Services - Frequently Asked Questions

 - Subnational place names

 - UNESCO regions

 - Proven systems

 - Peace of mind

 Registered domains will experience no downtime.
 We will work with you on a detailed transition plan tailored to your needs.
 Any registry system downtime will be agreed and communicated to your channel in advance.

 We run the UK Domain and successfully launched .uk.
-We have over 20 years’ experience running one of the world’s largest domain name registries.
+We have 25 years’ experience running one of the world’s largest domain name registries.

 In the largest industry transition, Nominet moved 26 TLDs to its systems in a phased, meticulous fashion.